 Marijuana ETF #7: Amplify Seymour Cannabis (CNBS)

 Illinois-based Amplify offers 11 ETFs and this one, run by Tim Seymour, was started in July 2019.
 Happily, the fund invests in the U.S. market leaders, as well as the Canadian leaders.
-Forty-nine percent of holdings are in Canada, while 44% are in the U.S. Assets are $143 million and the expense ratio is 0.75%.
+33% of holdings are in Canada, while 64% are in the U.S. Assets are $63 million and the expense ratio is 0.75%.

 Marijuana ETF #8: Cambria Cannabis ETF (TOKE)

 California-based Cambria runs 12 ETFs.
-This cannabis fund, started in July 2019, has assets of $37 million, and an expense ratio of just 0.42%, but once again, there are none of the U.S. industry leaders.
-The top holding is Tilray (TLRY).
+This cannabis fund, started in July 2019, has assets of $20 million, and an expense ratio of just 0.42%, but once again, there are none of the U.S. industry leaders.
+The top holding is Constellation Brands (STZ), the beverage company making forays into the cannabis-infused market.

 Which Marijuana ETF is Best?

 Back in 2017 and 2018, Canadian marijuana stocks led the sector, and I did very well focusing on them.
-But since legalized marijuana sales began in Canada in October 2018, those Canadian stocks have cooled off (partly because of a glut of legal cannabis in Canada and a shortage of legal outlets), while the U.S. stocks have soared.
-And going forward I remain very bullish on the U.S. stocks, simply because the economics are so favorable.
+But since legalized marijuana sales began in Canada in October 2018, those Canadian stocks have cooled off (partly because of a glut of legal cannabis in Canada and a shortage of legal outlets).
+Going forward I remain bullish on the U.S. stocks, simply because the economics are so favorable.
 So my favorite ETFs fundamentally are those that own the leading U.S. stocks, namely AdvisorShares Pure U.S. Cannabis (MSOS), AdvisorShares Pure Cannabis (YOLO) and Amplify Seymour Cannabis (CNBS).

 Lastly, a word about fees.
 When stocks (and the ETFs that invest in them) are up big in a year, it’s easy to shrug off an expense ratio of 1%.
 But when your investment is up only 5%, and then management takes 20% of your gains away, that hurts.
 So don’t overlook the expense ratio.